Have you ever felt uncertain about your writing due to grammar errors?

-In this article, we’ll cover 12 essential grammar rules that everyone must know.
-These rules will help you write clearly, correctly, and confidently.
+In this article, we will cover 12 essential grammar rules that everyone must know.
+In addition, you will learn these rules with practical examples and understand how these rules affect your English writing.

 12 Grammar Rules That You Must Remember